avarghesein/WhiteStat/README.md

  ### Build & Debug UX Alone

+ Ensure NODEJS with version 10.24+ and NPM with version 5.8+ installed in the build environment.

+ To install required packages (during the initial setup) navigate to UX directory and run the below command

+    npm install

  For Building UI, navigate to UX directory and run

-    npm install
     npm run build

  To Debug: